Homology concordance and knot Floer homology: Standard complexes and their properties

 Moreover, if $g$ is local and $c_2 \neq 0$, then $h$ is local. \end{lemma} \begin{proof} The proof of this lemma is essentially equivalent to the proof of Lemma \cite[Lemma~6.8]{DHSTmoreconcord}, but with some notational improvements to make it more transparent.
 The map $h$ will be defined as a composition

 where

 We define the map $j$ itself as the direct sum of two maps $j = j_1 \oplus j_2$.
 The second summand $j_2$ is just the identity map on $C_2$.
 For the first summand, consider the reversed complexes $r(C_1)$ and $r(C_2)$.
-By Lemma~\ref{lem:leqlex}, the inequality $r(C_2) < r(C_1)$ gives a homogenous chain map from $r(C_2)$ to $r(C_1)$.
+By Lemma~\ref{lem:leqlex} and its analog for semistandard complexes, the inequality $r(C_2) < r(C_1)$ gives a homogenous chain map from $r(C_2)$ to $r(C_1)$.
 (This map is in fact local, but this will not be relevant here.)
-By the discussion preceding the lemma, we thus obtain a homogenous chain map $j_1 \co C_2 \rightarrow C_1$ by translating this map in the $(\gr_1, \gr_2)$-plane.
+By the discussion preceding the lemma, we thus obtain a homogenous chain map $j_1 \co C_2 \rightarrow C_1$ by shifting the grading.

 An examination of the proof of Lemma~\ref{lem:leqlex} shows that $j_1(y_n) = x_m$.
 More generally, if $k$ is the least index for which $a_{m-k} \neq b_{n-k}$, then the proof of Lemma~\ref{lem:leqlex} (combined with some careful tracking of indices) shows that